fybrik/json-schema-generator/README.md

 Generate JSON schemas from Go structures using controller-tools markers for validation.

-This tools outputs a JSON schema for each scanned package that has `+fybrik:validation:schema` marker.
+This tool outputs a JSON schema for each scanned package that has `+fybrik:validation:schema` marker.
+Also, This tool outputs a JSON schema for each scanned type that has `+fybrik:validation:crd` marker.
 Types in scanned packages that lack the marker are outputed to `external.json`

 ```